-"You are indeed wonderfully like him," resumed the princess "in voice, in features, and everything; and if you really love me all my troubles will be at an end."
+"You're indeed wonderfully like him," resumed the princess"in voice, in features, and everything; and if you really love me all my troubles will be at an end."

-"And mine too," cried the prince, throwing himself at her feet, "if you will consent to marry me."
+"And mine too," cried the prince, throwing himself at her feet, "if you'll consent to marry me."

-"I love you already better than anyone in the world," she said; "but now it is time to go back to your father, and we shall hear what he says about it."
+"I love you already better than anyone in the world," she said; "but now it's time to go back to your father, and we shall hear what he says about it."